geojsonkit.org

 What delimiters are supported?

 Comma, tab, semicolon, and pipe (|).
-The parser sniffs the most likely delimiter from your header row.
+The parser picks whichever splits your header row into the most columns.
 If the auto-detect picks wrong, save the file with explicit commas.

 Does it handle quoted cells with commas or newlines?